 Now you know the truth of the situation.
 It probably hurts.
 It’s probably scary.

-You need to look hard at what you are spending on and figure out how to stay in business by first cutting non-mission-critical expenses.
+You need to look at what you are spending and figure out how to stay in business by cutting non-mission-critical expenses.
 Sometimes this will be staff, which is terrible because that’s a person whose life will be affected.
-But this is business, and if you don’t do it your business will die and that’s not good for a lot of people.
+But this is business, and if you don’t do it your business will die and that’s not good for anyone else.

 Audit Your Efforts

 Next, you need to audit everything you are doing.

 This includes business operation tasks, marketing, product development, sales, management, customer support, and whatever else.
 You need a top-level view of total operations.

 One of the most helpful ways to stay on top of various departments and tasks is to keep lists.
 Sticky notes work, or a notes app on your phone.
 But there is a bevy of lists and to-do apps created specifically for this process.

 Here’s an example of my tasks, though this has evolved as Credo has scaled: